Move Like It’s Summer: Cooling, Grounded Movement For The Hottest Season

 Early morning, fog filled hikes in San Luis Obispo hit different in the summer.

-Summer is the season of bare feet, long golden evenings, and the quiet pull to stay outside just a little longer.
+Summer is the season of bare feet, long golden evenings, and the quiet pull to stay up and outside just a little longer.
 It’s a time of year that feels like we’re living off sunlight and momentum—energized by heat, light, and open time.
 I remember summers spent as a kid spent in a bathing suit from morning to dusk, drinking from the hose, running wild on nothing but sun and freedom.

 I know that idea doesn’t land easily for everyone.
 Our culture rewards more: more intensity, more output, more fitness, more growth.
 Slowing down can feel almost countercultural.
 And as a lifelong doer, I feel that tension too.